doubtfire-lms/doubtfire.io/guides/staff/view-class-information.md

 The glags column provides one of three icon:

-- Target Grade - Letter/s indicating the target grade, for example _student_23_ is targeting a credit _C_ grade.
+- **Target Grade:** Letter/s indicating the target grade, for example _student_23_ is targeting a credit _C_ grade.
-- Portfolio Generated - if the Book icon is present, then the student has generated a portfolio in the unit.
+- **Portfolio Generated:** if the Book icon is present, then the student has generated a portfolio in the unit.
-- Eye icon - If Doubtfire has detected possible similarities between student work, then an eye icon will be present.
+- **Eye icon:** If Doubtfire has detected possible similarities between student work, then an eye icon will be present.

 ## Tutorials